yeemachine/screenshot-api/README.md

 Node Webshot to Base64 API
 ==========================

 This simple API uses [Node-Webshot](https://github.com/brenden/node-webshot) to take a screenshot of a given URL and then converts it into a Base64 Data URI.
+It also uses [Node-Vibrant](https://github.com/brenden/node-vibrant) to give back dominant colors.
 Created for [VR-Browser](https://github.com/yeemachine/vr-browser).

 **Options**